Unidata/python-training/pages/contributing.md

 * File a new issue if you run into problems!

+* Improve the visual appearance by editing the template and CSS files.

 ## Ground Rules
 The goal is to maintain a diverse community that's pleasant for everyone.
 Please be considerate and respectful of others by following our